denisw160/WinGetElectron/README.md

 # WinGetElectron

-A simple Electron App for WinGet package manager.
+A simple Electron app for WinGet package manager.